 Experienced Representation In California Financial Elder And Dependent Abuse Cases

-At the Lendrum Law Firm, attorney Jeff Lendrum regularly represents elders and dependent adults located throughout San Diego, San Francisco and Sacramento in financial fraud, securities fraud, trust litigation, breach of fiduciary duty, loan fraud and real estate fraud cases.
+At the Lendrum Law Firm, attorney Jeff Lendrum regularly represents elders and dependent adults located throughout California in financial fraud, securities fraud, trust litigation, breach of fiduciary duty, loan fraud and real estate fraud cases.

 Protections For Elders And Dependents Under California Law

 California law offers protection for elders (age 65 or older) and dependent adults (a person who has physical or mental limitations that restrict his or her ability to carry out normal activities and who is between 18 and 64).
 These laws provide powerful protection of and remedies for the elderly and disabled.